Art Links!

 (Italics text are series that are finished)

-- Dog Haus - a funny, slice-of-life, queer, coming-of-age series following dogs (twitter linked because i hate webtoon, but here's the link for ease of access).
+- Dog Haus - a funny, slice-of-life, queer, coming-of-age series following dogs (links for webtoon and instagram).

-- I Am Not a Freemdoom - well, it's a concept album with a comic attached, I just really want to include it here.
-The story is very loose and silly (and also kind of cartoonishly graphic? so beware) and the character designs are so pleasing.
+- I Am Not a Freemdoom - well, it's a concept album with a comic attached, I just really wanted to include it here.
+The story is very loose and silly (also kind of cartoonishly graphic) and the character designs are so pleasing.

-- Alex Graudins' Birthday Comics - annual birthday countdown comics, with the number of comics depending on the age that they were turning.
+- Alex Graudins' Birthday Comics - annual birthday countdown comics by toonyballoony, with the number of comics depending on the age that they were turning.

 - Condiment Raccoon - food based comics in raccoon form that sometimes include recipes.